3MFConsortium/spec_slice/3MF Slice Extension.md

 The \<build> element has a single change for slice data:

 1. Transforms: If an object references slice model data, the 3D transform matrices in \<build>\<item> and \<component> elements are limited to those that do not impact the slicing orientation (planar transformations).
-Therefore, any transform applied (directly or indirectly) to an object that references an \<slicestack> MUST have m02, m12, m20, and m21 equal to* zero and m22 equal to one (see [chapter 3.3](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#33-3d-matrices) of the core specification).
+Therefore, any transform applied (directly or indirectly) to an object that references an \<slicestack> MUST have m02, m12, m20, and m21 equal to* (see below) zero and m22 equal to one (see [chapter 3.3](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#33-3d-matrices) of the core specification).
 Resulting transformation matrices will therefore have the following form:

 | m00 | m01 | 0.0 | **0.0** |
 | --- | --- | --- | --- |